Adaptive Estimation of Nonparametric Functionals: Proof of Remaining Theorems

 \subsection{Proof of Theorem \ref{thm_adaptive_density_regression}}

 \begin{proof} Let

 Without loss of generality assume that we have data $\{ \mathbf{x}_i, y_i \}_{i =1}^{2n}$.
-We split it into two equal parts and use the second part to construct the estimator $\hat{g}$ of the design density $g$ and us the resulting $\ghat$ to construct the adaptive estimate of the regression function from the first half of the sample.
-Throughout the proof, $E_{P,i}[\cdot]$ will denote the expectation with respect to the $i^{th}$ half of the sample, with the other half held fixed, under the distribution $P$.
+We split it into two disjoint and equal-sized parts and use the second part to construct the estimator $\hat{g}$ of the design density $g$ and use the resulting $\ghat$ to construct the adaptive estimates of the regression functions from the first half of the sample.
 Throughout we choose the regularity of our wavelet bases to be larger than $\gamma_{\max}$ for the desired approximation and moment properties to hold.
 As a result our constants depend on $\gamma_{\max}$.